 Music is a large part of Grace.
 The organ is an M.P.
 Möller with 4 manuals, 48 ranks and lots of pipes, from tiny flutes to 32′ bass (for you organ geeks; and yes, your bottom will vibrate in the pew!)
-Grace has three choirs and music is the foundation of Grace’s worship services.
+Grace has three choirs (Chancel Choir, Grace Notes Choir and Handbell Choir) and music is the foundation of Grace’s worship services.

-Chancel Choir – the chancel choir rehearses on Thursday nights from 7:30 – 9:00 p.m. (with parties following every other month); vests (robes) and sings for the formal worship service, and occasionally processes (on special Sundays).
-Contact David Sparkes, Lead Musician
+Chancel Choir: the chancel choir rehearses on Thursday nights from 8:00 – 9:00 p.m., vests (robes) and sings for the formal worship service, and occasionally processes (on special Sundays).
+Contact David Sparkes, Lead Musician.

-Grace Notes Choir – everyone is invited to be part of a “pick-up” choir called the Grace Notes Choir to enhance our informal worship.
+Grace Notes Choir: everyone is invited to be part of a “pick-up” choir called the Grace Notes Choir to enhance our informal worship.
 A very singable piece of music will be rehearsed on informal worship Sundays at 9:30 a.m., before the morning worship and then sung during the Offertory.
-Contact Erika Popp
+Contact David Sparkes, Lead Musician.

-Grace Handbell Choir – Grace’s Handbell Choir consists of a 5 octave set of Schulmerich Handbells and tone chimes.
-The bell choir rehearses on Monday nights from 7:30 – 9:00 p.m. and plays during worship once a month from September – May (with the exception of January).
-You don’t need to read music to be a ringer, just show up on a Monday night prepared to have some fun!
+Grace Handbell Choir: Grace’s Handbell Choir consists of a 5 octave set of Schulmerich Handbells and tone chimes.
+The bell choir rehearses on Thursday nights from 7:00 – 8:00 p.m. and plays during worship (with a run-through before worship) 5 -6 times from September – May.
+You don’t need to read music to be a ringer, just show up on a Thursday night prepared to have some fun!
 Contact Gayle Klaber.